 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-Some of these retail pharmacies (which offer preferred cost-sharing) may agree to accept a lower cost-sharing amount for a long-term supply of maintenance drugs.
-Other retail pharmacies may not agree to accept the lower cost-sharing amounts for a long-term supply of maintenance drugs.
-In this case you will be responsible for the difference in price.
 Your Provider & Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet). - 2.
 For certain kinds of drugs, you can use the plan's network mail order services.
 The drugs that are not available through the plan's mail order service are marked as "NM" in our Drug List.
 Our plan's mail order service allows you to order up to a 90-day supply.
 See Section 2.3 for more information about using our mail order services.